fredsiika/libft/README.md

 - You must submit a `Makefile` which will compile your source files to a static library `libft.a`.
 - Your `Makefile` must at least contain the rules `$(NAME)`, `all`, `clean`, `fclean` and `re` in the order that you will see fit.
 - Your `Makefile` must compile your work with the flags `-Wall, -Wextra and -Werror`.
+- Only the following libc functions are allowed : `malloc(3)`, `free(3)` and `write(2)`, and their usage is restricted.
+See below.
+- You must include the necessary include system files to use one or more of the three authorized functions in your `.c files`.
+The only additional system include file you are allowed to use is `string.h` to have access to the constant `NULL` and to the type `size_t`.
+Everything else if forbidden.
+- We encourage you to create test programs for your library even though this work **won’t have to be submitted and won’t be graded.** It will give you a chance to easily test your work and your peers’ work.
+You will find those tests especially useful during your defence.
+Indeed, during defence, you are free to use your tests and/or the tests of the peer you are evaluating.

 ### Contributors
 [Fred Siika](https://github.com/fredsiika/)